-Peter meets Rob Wade and adds some exdiva tubes to a second-hand Gitane tandem he has just bought to stiffen it up.
+Peter meets Rob Wade and adds some extra tubes to a second-hand Gitane tandem he has just bought to stiffen it up.

 Rob test rides the Swallow tandem hubs and brakes during LEJOG.
 Hubs, brakes and frame perform faultlessly.
 Peter moves from the garden shed to a new workshop and retail unit in Laindon, Essex: opening “Swallow Frames & Cycles”.